 \subsection{Performance Modeling}

-SumCheck has a fixed dataflow and is data oblivious.
-Thus, we model performance using analytical models.
-Modules that feed directly to the SumCheck units are handled in a data-oblivious manner, so they are also modeled analytically since we assume rate-matching.
+SumCheck has a fixed, data-oblivious dataflow, which allows us to model its performance analytically.
+Modules that feed into the SumCheck units are also data-oblivious and are modeled similarly, accounting for rate-matching assumptions.
 For the MSM, we use a cycle-accurate simulator to model performance.
 Each unit within zkSpeed is modularized.
-To understand full-chip performance, we conduct a design-space exploration of all combinations of design parameters detailed in Table \ref{tab:design_space} and then analyze the pareto-optimal space to pick a suitable configuration for profiling runtimes.
+To understand full-chip performance, we conduct a design space exploration of all combinations of design parameters detailed in Table \ref{tab:design_space} and then analyze the pareto-optimal space to pick a suitable configuration for profiling runtimes.
 We also construct power traces to estimate average power for the full-chip architecture.
-We use Catapult HLS 2023 to generate the RTL for Montgomery multipliers (as done in prior work~\cite{szkp}), the fully-pipelined, unified SumCheck unit (to handle ZeroCheck, PermutationCheck, and OpenCheck), and the fully-pipelined PADD unit.
-Consistent with HyperPlonk, we use the BLS12-381 elliptical curve, where all MLE datatypes (e.g., in the SumCheck unit) are 255b, and all elliptic curve points (e.g., in the PADD) are 381b.
-Using Design Compiler with TSMC 22nm, we find the critical path in our design is the 381b PADD unit at 1.05ns.
+We use Catapult HLS 2023 to generate the RTL for Montgomery multipliers (as done in prior work~\cite{szkp}), the fully-pipelined, unified SumCheck unit (to handle ZeroCheck, PermCheck, and OpenCheck), and the fully-pipelined PADD unit.
+Consistent with HyperPlonk, we use the BLS12-381 elliptical curve, where all MLE datatypes (e.g., in the SumCheck unit) are 255-bit, and all elliptic curve points (e.g., in the PADD) are 381-bit.
+Using Design Compiler with TSMC 22nm, we find the critical path in our design is the 381-bit PADD unit at 1.05ns.
 We use Synopsys 22nm Memory Compiler to generate SRAM estimates.
-For SHA3, we use the publicly available IP block from OpenCores \cite{opencores_sha3}.
+For SHA3, we use the IP block from OpenCores \cite{opencores_sha3}.
 We scale down to 7nm using scale factors of 3.6$\times$ for area, 3.3$\times$ for power, and 1.7$\times$ for delay (as in prior work~\cite{szkp}), and clock all zkSpeed accelerators at 1 GHz.